kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 ## Summary

 This enhancement proposal covers adding structured authentication configuration to the Kubernetes API server.
-Initially, only a `jwt` configuration will be supported, which will serve as the next interation of the existing OIDC authenticator.
+Initially, only a `jwt` configuration will be supported, which will serve as the next iteration of the existing OIDC authenticator.
 OIDC authentication is important part of Kubernetes, yet it has limitations in its current state.
 Below we will discuss that limitation and propose solutions.